-The Group Compliance Officer will distribute any investigation reports to the Audit Committee for its consideration of the nature of the incident, how the fraud was perpetrated, the measures taken to prevent a recurrence, and any actions required to strengthen systems and responses to fraud.
+The Director of Risk & Compliance will distribute any investigation reports to the Audit Committee for its consideration of the nature of the incident, how the fraud was perpetrated, the measures taken to prevent a recurrence, and any actions required to strengthen systems and responses to fraud.

-The Group Compliance Officer will need to submit a follow-up report to ensure that recommendations have been actioned.
+The Director of Risk & Compliance will need to submit a follow-up report to ensure that recommendations have been actioned.